zyphlar/influxdb.org/source/docs/v0.6/advanced_topics/configuration_options.md

 protobuf_timeout = "2s" # the write timeout on the protobuf conn any duration parseable by time.ParseDuration
 protobuf_heartbeat = "200ms" # the heartbeat interval between the servers. must be parseable by time.ParseDuration
 protobuf_min_backoff = "1s" # the minimum backoff after a failed heartbeat attempt
-protobuf_max_backoff = "10s" # the maxmimum backoff after a failed heartbeat attempt
+protobuf_max_backoff = "10s" # the maximum backoff after a failed heartbeat attempt

 # How many write requests to potentially buffer in memory per server.
 If the buffer gets filled then writes
 # will still be logged and once the server has caught up (or come back online) the writes